 - C1.
 Use of weak cryptographic algorithms or hash functions.
 Programmers should not use algorithms proven to be broken or weak.
-For example, MD4, MD5, SHA1, DES and RC4 are considered to be obsolete [10]. - C2.
+For example, MD4, MD5, SHA1, DES and RC4 are considered to be obsolete [8]. - C2.
 Use of custom cryptographic algorithms.
-The security offered by non-publicly reviewed algorithms invented by programmers themselves is questionable and their employment is considered to be insecure [23]. - C3.
+The security offered by non-publicly reviewed algorithms invented by programmers themselves is questionable and their employment is considered to be insecure [17]. - C3.
 Use of cryptographic algorithms in ECB mode.
-It does not constitute a secure cryptographic mode, as it cannot be IND-CPA secure [4]. - C4.
-Use of non-Cryptographically Secure PseudoRandom Number Generators (CSPRNGs).
-CSPRNGs seed data with the required entropy in order to make it much more difficult for adversaries to guess the produced random numbers [30].
-The factor of randomness should also be introduced in any kind of password, salt and seed.
-Java provides for Android Development the SecureRandom class which implements a PseudoRandom Number Generator (PRNG) for keys production [10, 23]; the Random class, however, is not considered secure and should not be used for key generation.
+It does not constitute a secure cryptographic mode, as it cannot be IND-CPA secure [4].